Chapter 6. Student Program of Studies

 6.7.6 The petition must be signed by a regular instructor of the course, by the chair of the department, or provost of the college, or dean of the division which sponsors the course and the provost (or academic/senior preceptor) of the student's college.

-The provost's (preceptor's) signature certifies that the extra work involved represents a reasonable program of study for the student considering his or her academic record.
-(En 6 June 84; EC 12 May 97)
+The provost's (preceptor's) signature certifies that the extra work involved represents a reasonable program of study for the student considering the student's academic record.
+(En 6 June 84; EC 12 May 97, 31 Aug 16)

 6.7.7 The instructor establishes the procedure or procedures which comprise the examination or body of course work required.
 (Am 4 June 69, 25 May 77) 6.7.8 To receive credit by petition, a student must pass the examination or satisfactorily complete the course work by the last day of the current term.
 A final grade must be reported to the Registrar by the deadline for submitting course reports.
 A narrative evaluation, if written, must be submitted by the filing deadline stated in SCR 9.2.2.
 (Am 4 June 69, 25 May 77, 6 June 84, 23 Feb 00; CC 31 Aug 10)